hadley/adv-r/Scoping.md

   * `baseenv()`: the environment of the base package
   * `emptyenv()`: the ultimate ancestor of all environments

+The only environment that doesn't have a parent is emptyenv(), which is the eventual parent of every other environment.
+The most common environment is the global environment (globalenv()) which corresponds to the to your top-level workspace.
+The parent of the global environment is one of the packages you have loaded (the exact order will depend on which packages you have loaded in which order).
+The eventual parent will be the base environment, which is the environment of "base R" functionality, which has the empty environment as a parent.

+Apart from that, the environment hierarchy is created by function definition.
+When you create a function, f, in the global environment, the environment of the function f will have the global environment as a parent.
+If you create a function g inside f, then the environment of g will have have the environment of f as a parent, and the global environment as a grandparent.

 ## Lazy evaluation

 In R, function arguments are evaluated [[lazily|lazy-evaluation]], only when they are needed.
 This evaluation takes place in their original environment, not the environment of the function: